 then you probably need dentures.

 People often die from tooth problems, especially those who are uninsured.
 A 24-year-old man died of a toothache because he did not have enough money for antibiotics.
-So if you have the money to get dentures but you're scared, understand that a lot of people envy the position you are in.
-There are people who are in pain all the time whose lives are at risk, but they don't have a choice.
+So if you have the money to get dentures, but you're scared, understand that a lot of people envy the position you are in.
+There are people who are in pain all the time and whose lives are at risk, but they don't have a choice.

 Don't let your fear prevent you from taking care of yourself.
 Because choosing not to get dentures can also lead to an irreversible fate as well: death.
 Not enough dentists talk about this possibility.

 What to Expect When You First Get Dentures

 You will find people who aren't happy that they got dentures (although they are in the minority—most of us are thrilled about it).
 A lot of these people have unreasonable expectations.
 Here's what to expect.

 - Your teeth will look great.
 Is it reasonable to expect your teeth to improve in appearance dramatically?
 Yes, your teeth will look perfect!

 - It'll be much easier to eat.
 Is it reasonable to expect that you will eat much better than before and not have to be afraid of your teeth shattering?
 Yes, it will get so much better.
 You'll be so happy.